CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/19-09-2024(6).png)

-## Task 5: Create Product view using Visual query
+## Task 5: Create a Product view using Visual query
 Let’s create Product view, which is created by merging ProductItem, ProductItemGroup and ProductGroups tables.
-To move things along, we are going to copy code into Advanced Editor.
+To move things along, we are going to copy the code into Advanced Editor.
 1. From the Lakehouse menu bar, select **Home -> New visual query**.
 A new visual query opens.
 2. From Explorer section, drag **ProductItem**, **ProductItemGroup** and **ProductGroups** tables to the visual query section
-3. From the Visual query editor, select the **Open in popup** to open Power Query editor.
+3. From the Visual query editor, select the **Open in popup** to open the Power Query editor.

     ![](../media/lab-03/image144.jpg)